 Loyalty and rewards programs have become commonplace in today’s society.
-Traditional brick and mortar stores are using them to keep pace with the evolving ecommerce world, and ecommerce sites are using them to boost retention and drive down acquisition costs.But how and when did loyalty programs get their start, and what has caused their recent spike in popularity?
+Both traditional brick and mortar stores and ecommerce sites are using them to boost retention and drive down acquisition costs, but how and when did loyalty programs get their start?
+More importantly, what has caused their recent spike in popularity?
 It's time for a lesson in the history of loyalty programs!

 Some believe that the early roots of customer loyalty programs started with “premium marketing” in the late 18th century.
 At this time, American retailers began to give customers copper tokens with purchases that could be later redeemed for products on future purchases.